Andrejs1979/games-neltify/src/pages/solutions/banks.md

   Image:
     alt: small biz
     image: /img/tutorials.png
-  text: 'Once you create your campaign on Unmerchant, it just works automatically for you.'
+  text: 'Once you create your campaign on Caragents, it just works automatically for you.'
   title: 'It''s cost-effective, easy and works by itself.'
 ---